Fredasante/prime-reach/README.md

-## A digital agency website - built using HTML, CSS & JavaScript.
+A digital agency website - built using HTML, CSS & JavaScript.

+Libraries used - Swiper JS, jQuery.